kgiszewski/LearnUmbraco7/README.md

 #Learn Umbraco 7#

-Learn Umbraco 7 is a crowd authored book with the purpose of onboarding new Umbraco developers.
+Learn Umbraco 7 is a crowd authored book with the purpose of onboarding new Umbraco developers for free.

 ##Target Audience##
 This book is targeted for readers who: